 Over at the second stage, you’ll find acts including the legendary Annie Mac, Hannah Wants, and Example; and on stage three you’ll get killed sets from Darkzy, Flava D, Skepsis, David Rodigan and many, many more.

-Electric Woodlands is kicking off its first year in Bygrove Woods in Baldock, which is just 30 minutes from London.
-Plus, you’ll get an extra cool woodland setting to really make the journey on September 25 worthwhile.
+Electric Woodlands is kicking off its second year in Bygrove Woods in Baldock, which is just 30 minutes from London.
+Plus, you’ll get an extra cool woodland setting to really make the journey in July worthwhile.

-It’s easy to access, with shuttle buses carrying attendees to the event every 10 minutes from Stevenage station.
-Plus, once you’re there, you’ll have plenty of spots to buy some quality food and drinks for when you need a rest from all the dancing.
+It’s easy to access, with shuttle buses carrying attendees to the event from Stevenage station.
+Plus, once you’re there, you’ll have plenty of spots to buy some quality food and drinks for when you need a rest from cutting shapes.

-For a one day getaway at the weekend to see off festival season, it’s unlikely to get much better than Electric Woodlands.
-Find your tickets here.
+For a two day camping getaway for a reasonable price (£99), it’s unlikely to get much better than Electric Woodlands.
+Find more information and book your tickets here.